Baumgaer/Game/README.md

 Every monster has it's unique skill in fighting, profession and behavior which includes interaction with other monsters.
 The player can tell a monster what to do in a way like [SIMS](https://en.wikipedia.org/wiki/The_Sims) does.
 This offers especially in a fighting situation much more possibilities to act strategical than in other **real time strategy** games.

 To manage all these creatures, the player **builds a dungeon with a core** where the monsters can life and work for the player.
-But it should also be possible to play as a caravan, which carries the **core** through the world instead of building a dungeon.
+But it should also be possible to **play as a caravan**, which **carries the core** through the world instead of building a dungeon.
 To create necessary things the player can build in this case a temporary base.

 The focus in this game should be on: